 In addition to the requirements defined in clause 6.2.2.2.1 and 6.2.2.2.2, a UE configured with supplementary UL carrier shall use RACH configuration for the supplementary UL carrier contained in RMSI and RRC dedicated signalling.
 If the cell for the random access procedure is configured with supplementary UL, the UE shall transmit or re-transmit PRACH preamble on the supplementary UL carrier if the SS-RSRP measured by the UE on the DL carrier is lower than the rsrp-ThresholdSSB-SUL as defined in TS 38.331 [2].

+6.2.2A Random access with CCA

+6.2.2A.1 Introduction

+6.2.2A.2 Requirements

+6.2.2A.2.1 Contention based random access

+6.2.2A.2.2 Non-Contention based random access

+6.2.2A.2.3 UE behaviour when configured with supplementary UL